chrisgmanly/manly_lamp/README.md

 - This script has been tested only with UDF image "Ubuntu 16.04 LTS Server – 2018-Jan-23"
 - Do not forget to bind additional network interfaces in UDF/Ravello
+- Add SSH Access to the Ubuntu server in UDF

 1. Edit /etc/rc.local